 Risk

-You can use one or more of your pension pots to buy a pension lifetime annuity.
+AnnuityIf you need, or prefer, the certainty of a guaranteed retirement income for life, you can use one or more of your pension funds to buy a pension lifetime annuity.
 This is if you need or prefer the certainty of a guaranteed retirement income for life.
-It can provide you with the security of a guaranteed income stream for the rest of your life.
-But, depending on your annuity options, your income may not keep pace with inflation.
+This provides you with the security of a guaranteed income stream for the rest of your life.
+However, depending on your annuity options, your income may not keep pace with inflation.
+Depending on how long you live you could receive less in payments than the total amount of pension fund you used to buy your annuity.

 Level of income

-If you choose pension drawdown there is no guarantee that the income will be enough to meet your needs.
-Or that it will last for the duration of your retirement.
+DrawdownYou decide how and when you withdraw money .
+Leaving your money invested gives it more chance to grow.
+If you choose pension drawdown there is no guarantee that the income will last for the duration of your retirement.

-Choosing to increase your income to try and protect it against the effects of inflation may help to keep the spending power of your money.
-But it will reduce the first level of income you receive.
+Choosing to increase your income to try and protect it against the effects of inflation may help maintainkeep the spending power of your money.
+But it will reduce the initial initial level of income you receive.
+It will then increase by your chosen amount each year.
 An annuity is a one-off decision, and you cannot then use your annuity to buy an income drawdown in the future.

 Flexibility